Color solid: Color volume

-A color volume, a type of color solid, is the set of all available colors at all available hue, saturation, lightness and/or brightness, especially when referring to a specific gamut.
+A color volume is the set of all available colors at all available hue, saturation, lightness and/or brightness, especially when referring to a specific gamut.
 It can be thought as the result of the combiantion of a 2D color gamut (that represents all available chromaticities) with the dynamic range of all available values of lightness or of brightness.

 The term has been used to describe HDR's higher color volume than SDR with a peak brightness of at least 1,000 cd/m^{2}, higher than SDR's 100 cd/m^{2} limit; and wider color gamut than Rec.
 709 / sRGB (generally DCI-P3 or Rec.
 2020).